 f.)
 Performance Evaluation

-- Existing Management Systems Standards that don’t currently follow this structure will follow it in the next revision of the standard.
+- Existing Management Systems Standards that don’t currently follow this structure, such as ISO 9000, will follow it in the next revision of the standard.

-- The four components of the asset management system are:
+- The four components of the asset management system are the:

 1.)
 Asset management policy